• Skip to main content

 I bet if you leave a foam roller out in a room long enough you will find many random uses for it.
 I’ve used mine for strength training, sitting, and as a camera prop for taking selfies.

 If you get creative enough with your running gear, the possibilities are endless.
-So the next time a non-runner questions your running purchases, you can point out all the other ways they can be put to good use.
+So the next time a non-runner questions your running purchases, you can point out all the other uses for running gear.

 Anyone else prefer to just spend all day in their running clothes?